Trust-Machines-Archive/stacks-dev-guide/guide.md

 ## What is testnet?

 ## What is sortition?
-Sortition is the process of selecting a principal to commit a block to the Stacks blockchain.
-The process looks slightly different in *proof of burn* (PoB) and *proof of transfer* (PoX).
+Sortition is the process of selecting a miner principal to broadcast block data to the stacks nodes for the next winning block.
+Before candidating, miners must commit the chain tip they're building on and the hash of the block they intend to broadcast if they win.
+The details of the process looks slightly different in *proof of burn* (PoB) and *proof of transfer* (PoX).

 **In *proof of burn***, miners candidate to have their principals be the leader of an epoch by burning tokens on the burn chain, e.g. Bitcoin.
 The